bragtown/worktalk/README.md

  <% }); %>
 </div>
 ```
+* Notice the tags that are particular to ejs.
+These are obviously very different from the syntax that Angular uses.
 * In order for our view to work, let's send the messages to the view function back in our controller.
 Use the [`find`](http://sailsjs.org/#!documentation/models) method of the Message model, then use the promise's success method to render the view.

 ```javascript